sp71/SnapLayout/README.md

 SnapLayout Error - No constraint was applied for view: <UIView: 0x7fcb8f4031d0; frame = (0 0; 0 0); layer = <CALayer: 0x608000036320>>
 ```

+### Safe Area Layout Guide Support
+SnapLayout will apply constraints using `safeAreaLayoutGuide` if the app is running iOS 11; otherwise, it will apply the view's layout anchors directly.

 ### Example Apps

 To run the example project, run `pod try SnapLayout`.